msoutopico/omegat_scripts/README.md

 ## TODO

+### Log

+Write output both to the console and the log file, for debugging purposes.

 ### Security

-Add some HTTP Basic Authentication (a `.htaccess` file) on the server and include the login/password in the config file.
+Add some HTTP basic authentication (a `.htaccess` file) on the server and include the login/password in the config file.

 ### Config file